Idiopathic Sudden Sensorineural Hearing Loss (ISS) or (ISSHL)

-Hearing loss can impose heavy social & economic burden on individuals, families, communities & countries collectively.
+Hearing loss can impose a heavy social & economic burden on individuals, families, communities & countries collectively.
 Hearing impairment makes it difficult for an individual to obtain, perform, & keep employment.
 Those suffering from hearing impairments are often stigmatized & isolated socially.
-According to the World Health Organization (WHO) a significant burden, is the cost of special education & the loss of employment.
+According to the World Health Organization (WHO) a significant burden is the cost of special education & the loss of employment.

-The onset of ISS may be associated with vascular occlusion, viral infections, immune associated mechanisms, trauma, abnormal tissue growth, toxins & cochlear membrane damage.
+The onset of ISS may be associated with vascular occlusion, viral infections, immune-associated mechanisms, trauma, abnormal tissue growth, toxins & cochlear membrane damage.
 Cochlear pathology may include; vestibular Schwannomas, demyelinating diseases & stroke.
 No matter what the cause it should be investigated thoroughly.

 Several retrospective studies have demonstrated using HBOT alone can improve hearing loss by 69%.
 HBOT alone demonstrated the greatest improvement however, when coupled with steroids, the percentages of recovery are even higher, especially when started within 6 days of the onset.

-Some insurance companies will now cover HBOT for the treatment of ISS, acoustic trauma or Noise-induced hearing loss when HBOT is initiated within a 3 month window of the onset.
+Some insurance companies will now cover HBOT for the treatment of ISS, acoustic trauma or Noise-induced hearing loss when HBOT is initiated within a 3-month window of the onset.

 If you or a family member are suffering from ISS, talk with your EENT physician about incorporating Hyperbaric in with your treatment for a greater chance for recovery.
 Studies & more information are available.
 Please feel free to contact our office if you have any questions.

 Dr. Skaggs is a member of the International Hyperbaric Medical Association (IHMA) & was recently appointed to the Executive Board of Directors.
-This organization is on the cutting edge of research, establishing treatment protocols, indications for treatment, while establishing safety for the public & the industry.
+This organization is on the cutting edge of research, establishing treatment protocols, indications for treatment while establishing safety for the public & the industry.
 We are proud to be a part of that.